rasundsbak/rtd-tutorial/docs/source/000_dress_rehearsal.rst

 * A smartphone with `this Authenticator <https://www.microsoft.com/nb-no/security/mobile-authenticator-app>`_.
 * Bank id

-Hvorfor Cluster?
+Why Cluster?
 ------------
-Å kjøre den største modellen lokalt krever 8 grafikkort som hver for seg koster en ganske fin bruktbil.
-Siden man ikke trenger denne modellen så ofte, er det bedre å dele på ressursene enn at alle skal ha sin egen superdatamaskin.
+Driving the largest model locally requires 8 graphics cards where each card costs the equivalent of a nice used car.
+Since you do not need this model so often, it is better to share the resources than everybody having their own supercomputer.

-**Hvordan:**
+**How?**

 In this workshop we are going to use a supercomputer with the name Fox.Logon to Fox is through Educloud.
-Vi skal lære å stille inn modellene slik at vi kan kontrollere kreativiteten til disse modellene.
-Vi skal bruke et grensesnitt som heter Juypyter Lab fordi det er enklere enn rent terminalgrensesnitt, samtidig som det åpner opp for mulighetene til å bruke røde data og kontrollere innstillingene på modellene.
-Omtrent samme framgangsmåte kan brukes på svarte data, men da må man bruke en supercomputer som heter Colossus.
-Dette dekkes ikke i workshopen.
+We are going to learn how to control the creativity of the models.
+We are going to use an interface with the name of Juypyter Lab because it is easier than running the model from the command prompt.
+At the same time it opens the possibilities of using red data and control the parameters of the model.
+The same method might be used on black data, but in that case a supercomputer with the name of Colossus, would have had to be used.
+This will not be covered in the workshop.

 **10:00-10:15**